Work at home parent: History

 The concept of the WAHP has been around for as long as small businesses have.
 In pre-industrial societies, merchants and artisans often worked out of or close to their homes.
 Children typically remained in the care of a parent during the day and were often present while the parents worked.
 Societal changes in the 1800s, such as compulsory education and the Industrial Revolution, made working from home with children around less common.

 Entrepreneurship saw a resurgence in the 1980s, with more of an emphasis on work-life balance.
 Among the long-traditional groups of WAHPs are those professionals in private practice with home offices such as physicians, therapists, music teachers and tutors.
 The term WAHP began gaining popularity in the late 1990s especially as the growth of the Internet allowed for small business owners and entrepreneurs to have greater options for starting and running their businesses.
 Remote work opportunities have since increased with advances in technology.

 In 2008, WAHM Magazine, a digital magazine, was established specifically for work-at-home parents, designed to address the issues of the complete lifestyle of work-at-home parents regardless of field or industry, and has a mission to validate, empower, encourage, educate and support WAHPs in their personal, professional and lifestyle goals.

+During the COVID-19 lockdowns, many parents have to juggle paid employment and full-time daycare, which is likely to limit their productivity and the anticipated benefits of working from home.
+However, changes in technology and firm culture have increased the likelihood of working from home arrangements being made available to parents, particularly mothers.